hasanmoudud/geocompr/main.md

 <!-- The focus of this chapter is on understanding, using reproducible code and clear explanation. -->
 The example of finding the centroid of a polygon will be used to tie these concepts together.
 Of course, you already know how to do the with `st_centroid()` having read Chapter \@ref(geometric-operations).
-We use this example because it highlights how seemingly simple operations are the result of comparatively complex code, that can run to hundreds of lines if they are to deal with various 'edge cases'.
+We use this example because it highlights how seemingly simple operations are the result of comparatively complex code, affirming the following observation [@wise_gis_2001]:

+> One of the most intriguing things about spatial data problems is that things which appear to be trivially easy to a human being can be surprisingly difficult on a computer.

-The example also reflects a secondary aim of the chapter: "not to duplicate what is available out there, but to show how things out there work" [@xiao_gis_2016].
+The example also reflects a secondary aim of the chapter which, following @xiao_gis_2016, is "not to duplicate what is available out there, but to show how things out there work".
 <!-- This chapter takes a similar approach and is therefore the most low-level and potentially advanced (in terms of the code, not application) so far. -->

 ## Scripts